 There are two primary categories of liable parties in a drug injury claim stemming from “Low T” therapy drugs.
 These include:

 - Drug manufacturer – You may hold the prescription drug company responsible in a product liability claim.
 This is based on their having produced and marketed a product with dangerous and potentially deadly side effects.
-Florida’s statute of limitations provides you four years in which to file such a claim.
+Florida’s statute of limitations provides you two years in which to file such a claim.

 - Prescribing doctors – You may hold your doctor liable for your injuries in a medical malpractice claim.
 This is true when a physician knowingly prescribes a medication with dangerous side effects or inappropriately prescribes a dangerous drug.
 Fort Lauderdale has a two-year statute of limitations for medical malpractice claims.